nguptaa183/Movie-TV-Show-notifier/README.md

-# Movie or TV Show notifier Script
+# Movie/TV Show notifier Script

 Who doesn’t love to watch Game of Thrones or black mirror, right?
 We all love to binge watch the newest TV Series or latest episodes of our favourite seasons all